Makó: Economy

 The economy is based on agriculture.
 The town is noted for its production of onions and garlic.
 Both the climate and the soil structure make the town and its surroundings an ideal place for onion farming.
 Onions have been cultivated in the region since the 16th century.
 The first records of significant garlic production date to the late 18th century.
 International recognition of the garlic grown in Makó has been widespread since the Vienna Expo in 1873 and the Brussels Expo in 1888.

 The mud of the Maros River has similar properties to some of the best in Hungary and the world; at times it is likened to that of the Dead Sea.
 The local spa has been one of the main tourist attractions since 1961.

 With the political changes in 1989, after the break-up of the Soviet Union, Makó lost jobs in industry.
 Unemployment has risen in the area, to an estimated 8% in the early 21st century, and is considered a serious issue.
 Farmers have also suffered more economic difficulties.
 The town has established an industrial park to encourage that development, and the town hopes to build on its site as "The South-Eastern Gate of the European Union".

 Makó has become known in the early 21st century for the nearby Makó Trough, a basin-centered gas accumulation that could be one of the largest natural gas fields in continental Europe.
 As of March 2007, it was not clear whether the gas can be recovered economically from this area.
 At the 90% probability rate, Makó had certified recoverable resources of over 600 billion cubic meters of natural gas, according to a report by the Scotia Group.
 This was prepared for the field's exploration concession holder, the Canada-based Falcon Oil and Gas.

 History

 Makó used to be the capital of Csanád, a historic administrative county (comitatus) of the Kingdom of Hungary.

-Noted Hungarian people were born or have lived in Makó.
+Many notable Hungarian people were born or have lived in Makó.
 Perhaps the most prominent is the American publisher and journalist, Joseph Pulitzer, who was born to a Jewish family here on April 18, 1847.
 Emigrating to the United States when young, he developed as a publisher, owning and operating two newspapers in the United States: in Saint Louis, Missouri and New York City; bequeathed funds to Columbia University to establish its school of journalism, and endowed the Pulitzer Prizes in journalism and photography, as well as literature, art and music.